Nana Patekar: Personal life

 Patekar married Neelkanti at age 27.
 His father died of a heart attack when Nana was 28 and later Patekar also lost his first son.
 Patekar was a chain smoker until he quit at the age of 56.
 In an interview, he said that his father loved plays and encouraged him to watch them.
 This is how he developed his love for acting.
 Vijaya Mehta directed his first play.
 Patekar lives in Andheri, Mumbai in 1BHK apartment.

-Patekar was commissioned as an honorary Captain in the Indian Territorial Army in 1990, after undergoing a three-year training period to prepare for the movie Prahaar, and worked with General V. K. Singh, who had the rank of Colonel at that time and had a cameo appearance.
-During the Kargil War in 1999, Patekar also lent his services in the Maratha Light Infantry regiment as an honorary Major.
+Patekar joined the Territorial Army as a Captain in 1988.
+He underwent a three-year training to prepare for the movie Prahaar, and worked with General V. K. Singh, who had the rank of Lt.
+Colonel at that time and had a cameo appearance.
+During the Kargil War in 1999, Patekar also lent his services in the Maratha Light Infantry regiment at the rank of Major.
+He retired from the Territorial Army in 2013 as Lieutenant Colonel.

+Controversy

 In 2008, Tanushree Dutta accused Patekar of sexually harassing her on the sets of the movie Horn 'Ok' Pleassss.
 In March 2008, she filed a complaint with 'CINTAA' (Cine & TV Artists Association) but no action was taken then.
 This allegation was repeated in an interview in 2013 and again made in 2018.
 In late 2018, CINTAA apologized to Dutta admitting that the "chief grievance of sexual harassment wasn't even addressed (in 2008)" but added that since the case was more than three years old, they could not reopen it.

 In 2018, Dutta restated her accusation of sexual harassment by Patekar in 2018, and her accusations led to the Me Too movement coming to Bollywood.
 Subsequently, she complained to the Maharashtra Women Commission and demanded an investigation into the allegations of harassment levelled by her against Patekar, Ganesh Acharya, producer Samee Siddiqui, director Rakesh Sarang, and several Maharashtra Navnirman Sena (MNS) party workers.
-In the late hours of 10 October 2018, An FIR was registered against Patekar and three others at Oshiwara police station following a complaint by Dutta late on Wednesday night.
+In the late hours of 1 October 2018, An FIR was registered against Patekar and three others at Oshiwara police station following a complaint by Dutta late on Wednesday night.
 Patekar, choreographer Ganesh Acharya, director Rakesh Sarang and producer Samee Siddiqui were booked for molestation and obscenity under the Indian Penal Code (IPC).

 In June 2019, Patekar was cleared of the sexual harassment charges.
 The B-Summary report filed by the Oshiwara police station in Mumbai said that the complaint filed by Dutta could be "malicious" and "out of revenge".
 Dutta said that her lawyers may approach the Bombay High Court to reopen the case.